lcslicp/task-management-app/README.md

 4. ACCESS_TOKEN_SECRET
 5. REFRESH_TOKEN_SECRET

 Copy & paste the connection string from MongoDB as your value for `DB_HOST`.
-Make sure to update the `<password>` in the string.
+Make sure to update the `<password>` in the connection string.

 ```
 DB_HOST=sampleconnectionstring